Sumac Onions

 Parsley, Red Onion, Sumac, Olive Oil, Lemon.

-This recipe is essentially onions marinated in sumac.
-Red onions are sweeter than white onions and have a mild flavor.
-However, you can also use white onions in place of red onions.
-If you want a fancier side-dish, you can use thinly sliced shallots or baby onions cut in half.
-With the vibrant flavours of sumac and the Olive oil that coats the onions, this dish creates an interesting medley.
-Lemon juice adds a burst of acidity and ties all of the ingredients together.
-For those of you who enjoy a sweeter condiment, consider adding a tablespoon of honey to enhance the flavours.
-Where can you buy Sumac from?
-Most supermarkets will have it in the international aisle.
-Health food stores, Middle Eastern, and Mediterranean stores should have it.
+Red onions are sweeter and have a milder flavor than white onions.
+However, you can substitute white onions for red onions.
+For a fancier side dish, consider using thinly sliced shallots or halved baby onions.
+The vibrant flavors of sumac, combined with the olive oil that coats the onions, create an interesting medley.
+Adding lemon juice brings a burst of acidity that ties all the ingredients together.
+If you prefer a sweeter condiment, consider adding a tablespoon of honey to enhance the flavors.
+You can usually find sumac in most supermarkets in the international aisle.
+It’s also available at health food stores, as well as Middle Eastern and Mediterranean markets.

 Instructions